HugoBde/onebrc/doc.md

 +    8.96%     8.95%  onebrc           onebrc                <std::hash::random::DefaultHasher as core::hash::Hasher>::write
 +    7.29%     7.29%  onebrc           libc.so.6             0x000000000016cb99
 +    6.46%     6.46%  onebrc           libc.so.6             malloc

+# Tackling <std::hash::random::DefaultHasher as core::hash::Hasher>::write
+Tackling the first few culprits has dropped the runtime from 120 seconds to 80 seconds, that's a decent 1/3 down.
+Doing so has revealed some new culprits to target, the first of which is the hashing used with the HashMap.
+The algorithm used in the std lib HashMap (SipHash 1-3) is somewhat cryptographically secure (it aims at preventing HashDoS attacks).
+Switching for the FxHash algorithm (used by rustc itself) gives us our next speed up, as we don't need the security provided by SipHash and would much rather process our 1 billion rows asap

+time output:
+real    66.71s
+user    62.78s
+sys     3.62s
+cpu     99%

+Remaining culprits:
++   99.30%    64.15%  onebrc   onebrc                onebrc::main
++   14.53%     3.32%  onebrc   onebrc                alloc::raw_vec::RawVecInner<A>::reserve::do_reserve_and_handle                                                     ▒
++   11.52%     4.39%  onebrc   onebrc                alloc::raw_vec::RawVecInner<A>::finish_grow                                                                        ▒
++    9.03%     9.03%  onebrc   libc.so.6             0x000000000016cb99                                                                                                 ▒
++    7.13%     7.12%  onebrc   libc.so.6             malloc